 - 5 tablespoons unsalted butter at room temperature

 - 1/3 cup maple syrup

 - 2 tablespoons of freshly squeezed orange juice

 - 1/2 teaspoon ground cardamom

-- In a large mixing bowl whisk together flours, baking powder, baking soda, cinnamon, cardamom, ginger, allspice, and chopped pecans.
+- In a medium bowl whisk together, sifted flour, baking powder, baking soda, cinnamon, and cardamom.
+Set aside.

-- Add shredded carrots and apples and mix well.
+- Add orange zest and orange juice, and mix well.

 - On slow speed of electric or stand up mixer alternate flour mixture and buttermilk to cake batter mixing just until flour begins to disappear.
 Try not to over mix.

 - Spoon batter evenly between two -6 inch spring form cake pans or one 8-inch spring form cake pan.

 - Prepare the streusel topping.
 In a small bowl mix the flour, oats, chopped pecans, brown and white sugars.
 Cut in the butter with a pastry blender or with two forks until topping resembles coarse crumbs.
 Sprinkle batter with streusel topping.

 - Bake on center rack of preheated oven for approximately 40- 45 minutes, or until cake is baked through and lightly springs back or by inserting a toothpick.
 Cool in pan for 15 minutes then release and continue to cool on a baking rack.